- Labor-only contracting is prohibited.

 1) The contractor or subcontractor does not exercise the right to control over the performance of the work of the employee; or

-2) The contractor’s or subcontractor’s employees recruited and placed are performing activities which are directly related to the main business operation of the principal, plus: (a) the contractor or subcontractor does not have substantial capita; or (b) the contractor or subcontractor does not have investments in the form of tools, equipment, machineries, supervision, work premises, among others.
+2) The contractor’s or subcontractor’s employees recruited and placed are performing activities which are directly related to the main business operation of the principal, plus: (a) the contractor or subcontractor does not have substantial capital; or (b) the contractor or subcontractor does not have investments in the form of tools, equipment, machineries, supervision, work premises, among others.
 (Section 5, DO-174)

 “Labor-only contracting exists when the contractor or subcontractor merely recruits, supplies or places workers to perform a job, work or service for a principal and any of the following elements are present:

 1) The contractor or subcontractor does not have substantial capital or investment which relates to the job, work or service to be performed and the employees recruited, supplied or placed by such contractor or subcontractor are performing activities which are directly related to the main business of the principal; or

 2) The contractor does not exercise the right to control the performance of the work of the contractual employee.”
 (Manila Memorial Park Cemetery, Inc. v.
 Lluz, G.R.
 No. 208451, 03 February 2016)